-Here are some examples of toys, books and play equipment that many parents have found to be popular with young children with autism.
+Here are some examples of toys, books and play equipment that many parents have found to be popular with young children on the autism spectrum.

 Sensory toys and activities

-Physical activities and sensory toys can provide valuable sensory feedback for people with autism.
+Physical activities and sensory toys can provide valuable sensory feedback for people on the autism spectrum.

 - bubble machine